Lullabot/drupal9ci/README.md

 #### DocumentRoot: web vs docroot

-By default Apache and the rest of the code is set up to have the `DocumentRoot` folder as `web`.
+By default, Apache and the rest of the code is set up to have the `DocumentRoot` folder as `web`.
 If your project uses `docroot` instead, the easiest thing to do is to symlink one to the other.
 This can be done adding a line like [this one](https://github.com/Lullabot/drupal9ci/blob/master/dist/bitbucket/RoboFile.php#L187) before running Apache (you will need to adapt paths).

-Otherwise you can go through the files and replace as needed.
+Alternatively you can go through the files and replace as needed.
 You can see a list of affected files in [this comment](https://github.com/Lullabot/drupal9ci/issues/74#issuecomment-884238645).

 ## Installation